yaqwsx/bcthesis/symdivine.md

   Satisfiability is decided using an \smt solver.

-* `equal(A, B)` returns true if and only if the path conditions $\varphi$ of `A` and `B` path condition $\psi$ represent the same set of possible valuations.
+* `equal(A, B)` returns true if and only if the path conditions $\varphi$ of `A` and path condition $\psi$ of `B` represent the same set of possible valuations.
 There is no canonical form of \smt formulae, thus two different formulae can describe the same set and it is not possible to decide equality using purely simple syntactic equality.
 Note that there also cannot be no `less_than` function implemented for this data store.
-An quantified bit-vector \smt query is made to a solver in order to decide the equality. `equal(A, B)`, returns true if and only if:
+An quantified bit-vector
+  \smt query is made to a solver in order to decide the equality. `equal(A, B)`, returns true if and only if:
   \begin{equation}
     \neg \operatorname{notsubseteq}(\texttt{A}, \texttt{B}) \wedge
         \neg\operatorname{notsubseteq}(\texttt{B}, \texttt{A}) \nonumber